 In addition to the CBT course, worksheets, and sessions with your therapist, Online-Therapy.com offers a host of other useful mental health tools including a guided journal, instructional yoga videos, and a customizable activity planner.

 I thought the yoga videos were very valuable.
-There’s a variety of content available from beginner yogis to those that are a bit more seasoned, plus all the videos lean into the mental health benefits of yoga, and how it can supplement your CBT work.
+There’s a variety of content available that could serve anyone, from beginner yogis to those who are a bit more seasoned.
+Plus, all the videos lean into the mental health benefits of yoga, and how it can supplement your CBT work.
 Additionally, Online-Therapy.com has a customizable activity planner that essentially functions as an ongoing to-do list for therapy-related activities.

-- Basic ($200 monthly) – This plan gives you access to the full toolkit that Online-Therapy.com offers including the full CBT course and unlimited messaging with a therapist.
+- Basic ($240 monthly): This plan gives you access to the full toolkit that Online-Therapy.com offers, including the full CBT course and unlimited messaging with a therapist.

-- Standard ($256 monthly) – This plan includes full access to Online-Therapy.com, plus a weekly live session with a therapist.
+- Standard ($360 monthly): This plan includes full access to Online-Therapy.com, plus a weekly live session with a therapist.

-- Premium ($440 monthly) – This plan includes everything the standard plan offers, but with two live sessions per week instead of just one.
+- Premium ($480 monthly): This plan includes everything the standard plan offers, but with two live sessions per week instead of just one.

-- Couples Therapy ($440 monthly) – This plan is for couples who would like to attend joint sessions.
+- Couples Therapy ($480 monthly): This plan is for couples who would like to attend joint sessions.
 While it is the same price as the premium plan, you only get one live session weekly rather than two.

 Online-Therapy.com offers financial aid for students, veterans, and those with low income.
-During sign-up, you can fill out a financial aid application which will update the cost automatically, if you’re approved.
+During sign-up, you can fill out a financial aid application which will update the cost automatically if you’re approved.
 All new users are eligible for 20% off their first month.
-While Online-Therapy.com does not accept insurance, the company will generate a superbill for potential out-of-network reimbursement by your insurance.
+While Online-Therapy.com does not accept insurance, the company will generate a superbill for potential out-of-network reimbursement by your insurance provider.

 Who Does Online-Therapy.com Serve?

-Online-Therapy.com is available for anyone ages 18+ in the United States and internationally.
+Online-Therapy.com is available for anyone ages 18+ in the United States plus several countries internationally.
 Online-Therapy.com is intended as a solution for adults experiencing mild-to-moderate mental health symptoms and specifically uses the cognitive-behavioral therapy (CBT) approach.
-Teens ages 13-17 can utilize BetterHelp’s Teen Counseling, instead.
+Teens may be able to use the platform with the emailed consent of both parents, but it’s not designed to serve children.
+Brightline Health could be a better option for those looking for mental health care for a child.

 User Reviews for Online-Therapy.com

 Online-therapy.com reviews are far and few between.
-Since the platform doesn’t have a mobile app, there are no app store reviews, and the company’s profile on TrustPilot is quite silent.
-Online-Therapy.com provides a list of over 3,000 reviews on their website, however, there’s no way to sort these reviews, and it can be assumed that Online-Therapy.com will focus on positive-leaning reviews, first, so these aren’t the most reliable.
+Since the platform doesn’t have a mobile app, there are no app store reviews, and the company’s profile on TrustPilot only has a handful of written reviews.

 Out of the user reviews available online, the majority paint a positive sentiment toward Online-Therapy.com, with minimal criticism.